lguebeli/novel_roar_server/README.md

 # ROAR - Server
-Master thesis on Ransomware Optimized with AI for Resource-constrained devices.\
+Bachelor thesis on Ransomware Optimized with AI for Resource-constrained devices.\
-_The official title of this thesis is "AI-powered Ransomware to Optimize its Impact on IoT Spectrum Sensors"._
+_The official title of this thesis is "Novel Reinforcement Learning-powered Ransomware"._

-It is generally advised to first consult the corresponding report of this master thesis.
+It is generally advised to first consult the corresponding report of this bachelor thesis.
 The report motivates the thesis and introduces the required background.
 It further explains the development, reasoning, and results of each prototype in great detail.

 This repository contains the RL Agent and command and control (C&C) part of ROAR.

-There is [another repository](https://github.com/jluech/roar_client) for the underlying ransomware.
+The Bachelor thesis extended a previous work, and the initial codebase of this project was adopted and extended from the original project by [jluech](https://github.com/jluech) under the MIT license.
+The original repository can be found [here](https://github.com/jluech/RansomAI/tree/master).

+Note: This README only covers the extensions made, for the other parts refer to the previous work.

 ## Setup ROAR Framework

 For detailed information regarding quick setup or advanced usage, please refer to the [INSTALL](./INSTALL.md) instructions.
 When the setup is complete, continue with this file to receive an overview of the repository content and instructions on how to launch the server or auxiliary scripts.

 ## Structure